Frequently asked questions

 What about other elements such as public toilets, picnic tables and drinking fountains?

-What about playgrounds along the path?
+What about play elements along the pathway?

 How wide will the pathway be and how does this compare to other boardwalks around Auckland?